VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 1. Migrating big volumes of data may result in reaching the safety limits on `src` side.
 Please verify that `-search.maxExportDuration` and `-search.maxExportSeries` were set with proper values for `src`.
 If hitting the limits, follow the recommendations [here](https://docs.victoriametrics.com/#how-to-export-data-in-native-format).
+If hitting `the number of matching timeseries exceeds...` error, adjust filters to match less time series or update `-search.maxSeries` command-line flag on vmselect/vmsingle;
 2. Migrating all the metrics from one VM to another may collide with existing application metrics (prefixed with `vm_`) at destination and lead to confusion when using [official Grafana dashboards](https://grafana.com/orgs/victoriametrics/dashboards).